 As you can see from the list above, with the exception of the first OS X beta, all versions of the Mac operating system from 2001 to 2012 were all named after big cats, from Cheetah to Panther to Mountain Lion.

 But while the public-facing builds were named after big cats, internally, they were named after wines (aside from OS X 10.6 which had no codename).

-Even after Apple switched public-facing code-names to places in California back in 2013, it carried on naming them after wines internally until 2014.
-In 2015, Apple decided to change the theme of internal code-names from wines to types of apple.
+Even after Apple switched public-facing code names to places in California back in 2013, it carried on naming them after wines internally until 2014.
+In 2015, Apple decided to change the theme of internal code names from wines to types of apples.
 Original.